 In accordance with the Hungarian law, K&H Group must have a minimum regulatory capital amount higher than 8% of risk weighted assets.
-During the 2011 SREP, however, the Supervisory Authority set an additional capital requirement, proportionate to the Pillar 1 capital requirement, so the required capital adequacy ratio is 9.89% until the next supervision.
+In the course of the annual SREP the Supervisory Authority set an additional capital requirement, proportionate to the Pillar 1 capital requirement.